 Stanley and lived much of his life in Abilene, Kansas.
 He’d wanted to be an entertainer himself after having played in the high school band and having grown up enjoying the local theatrical productions.
 His father had owned a carnival, so this life was natural for him.
 He was also an excellent sign and banner painter.
 In time, he organized a carnival of his own and supported his family by taking it around the area, supplementing the activity by giving lectures for NACA.
 After making the arrangement with the Warrens, Stanley toured the area for four years before purchasing the car from the Warrens.
 His lectures would reveal the Death Car and show slides of other similar incidents.
 He also was featured on radio programs and became known as the Crime Doctor.

 For a time, Stanley was able to persuade Bonnie’s mother Emma Parker and Clyde’s mother Cumie Barrow to join his lecture tour after they were released from jail.
 The Depression was still in full force and this allowed the family members to earn some income.
 At times, the troupe also included Henry Barrow and the father of John Dillinger.
 Marie Barrow and husband Joe Bill Francis also toured with the group and were employed to handle ticket sales.
 One incident is recounted when Stanley and the group reached Austin, Texas.
 Stanley was confronted by Texas Ranger Captain Frank Hamer who objected to Stanley revealing the identity of the informant Methvin.
-Hamer is reported to have assaulted Stanley and confiscated his slides, warning him to stop putting on his shows.
+Hamer is reported to have had a physical confrontation with Stanley and confiscated his slides, warning him to stop putting on his shows.
 Undeterred, Stanley continued his tour with a duplicate set of slides.
 Stanley was concerned enough that he hired two security guards (Bob Alcorn and Ted Hinton) when he exhibited the car at the 1939 State Fair of Texas in Dallas.
 He was prepared for controversy, but was not again confronted by Hamer.

 By the time he retired from touring, Stanley had lectured with the Bonnie and Clyde car in all 48 states.
 For a while, he also brought with him one of the various former getaway cars belonging to John Dillinger.
 The Dillinger cars were known to be reinforced and armored and though Dillinger favored the Hudson Terraplane, it is not known which exact car was used in the tours.